carmenalab/brain-python-interface/docs/bmi.rst

 Brain-machine interface (BMI) code
 ==================================

-The BMI code is split between the ``tasks`` module and the ``bmi`` module.
-The ``bmi`` module contains the "low-level" components of the BMI, including the decoding algorithm, the assist methods, the adaptive filtering techinques for parameter fitting, etc. The ``tasks`` module integrates these components to enable the BMI subject to perform a target-capture task.

 Architecure of BMILoop
 ----------------------
 ``BMILoop`` is the top-level interface for just running a BMI prosthesis, without any particular task structure.
-(Or alternatively, you might call this an unstructured task).
+(Alternatively, you might oxymoronically call this an "unstructured task" if you are a neuroscientist).
 It's comprised of many smaller components, including machinery to adapt the decoder in closed-loop (CLDA), assistive shared control, and the interaction with the device itself.

 ..	image:: bmi_loop.png